Skip to main content

 Should Doctors Pay Patients When We Are Late?

-Some time ago, I flew with my youngest kid, then a high school senior, on a college visit.
-He’s the last of 5 youngsters, so I’ve had my share of these visits to various centers of knowledge where young minds are molded to face uncertain and unknown futures.
+A long time ago, I flew with my youngest kid, then a high school senior, on a college visit.
+He was the last of 5 youngsters, so I’ve had my share of these visits to various centers of knowledge where young minds are molded to face uncertain and unknown futures.
 While I’ve never found these visits to be substantively valuable, they were of great value to me as it was fun to be with them on these exciting excursions.

 The Hallowed Halls of Higher Learning